By Ku · Updated April 2026 · 9 min read

 Most reviews compare sticker prices.
 The three-year picture is different.

 Bob Vila's testing confirms electric composters use between 0.8 and 1.5 kWh per cycle — comparable to a slow cooker for an hour.
 At the US average of $0.17/kWh, the electricity itself is inexpensive.
-The filter cost is what makes the three-year math unfavorable for dehydrator units.
+The filter cost is what you need to keep an eye on.

 Side-by-side comparison